mnms/docs/docs/command-line-interface.md

+!!!
+Note
+    Command Line Interface(CLI) of LightningDB supports not only deploy and start command but also many commands to access and manipulate data in LightningDB.

 # 1. Cluster Commands

 If you want to see the list of cluster commands, use the 'cluster' command without any option.